Seafarer's professions and ranks: Second mate

 The second mate is a qualified OICNW watch stander, directing the bridge team and navigating the ship.
 The second mate is the third most-experienced deck department officer after the captain/master and chief mate.
 The second mate's primary duty is navigational, which includes updating charts and publications, keeping them current, making passage plans, and all aspects of ship navigation.
 The second mate's other duties may include directing line handlers, cargo watches, directing anchor detail and training and instructing crew members.

 Third mate

 The third officer is a qualified OICNW watch-stander, junior to the second mate.
 When on navigational watch, the third mate directs the bridge team, maneuvering the vessel, keeping it safe and on track.
 The third mate's primary duty is matters of safety, inspecting gear lockers, lifeboats, and all equipment on board ensuring that it is safe and operational.
 Other duties include directing line handlers, cargo watches, directing anchor details and training and instructing crew members.
-He or she is normally the part of the command team during emergencies and drills.
+They are normally part of the command team during emergencies and drills.
+The third mate typically stands the 0800 to 1200 hrs and 2000 to 0000 hrs navigation watch as OICNW, directing the bridge team.